 A new vaccine needs to be created each year because the strains change and the immunity you gained from years past has waned; you do not retain it.
 This year’s annual flu shot will offer protection against the influenza viruses expected to be in transmission this flu season.

 Influenza is a respiratory infection that can cause serious complications, particularly to young children, older adults and people with certain medical conditions.
-In the U.S., influenza is the cause of about 114,000 hospitalizations and about 36,000 deaths each year.
-Most who die are 65 years and older.
-Although statistically this may be low in comparison to other diseases, what is important is these deaths could have been easily prevented by an annual vaccination.
-The ideal time frame for getting a flu shot is during the months of October and November so there is still time.
-The flu season typically peaks around February so you’re encouraged to take action as soon as possible.
+In the U.S., influenza is the cause of about 114,000 hospitalizations each year.
+The ideal time frame for getting a flu shot is during the months of October and November but you’re encouraged to take action as soon as possible.

 People who are over the age of 65 are at a higher risk of developing complications resulting from the flu than younger, healthy adults.
 The human immune defenses become weaker with age, so influenza can be a very serious disease for people 65 and older.
 Older adults with conditions like asthma, diabetes, heart disease, and kidney disease are at high risk and need to get a flu vaccine.
 In addition, people who are active and healthy can benefit from the protection the flu vaccine offers.

 People of all ages should pay particular attention to their level of exposure to a number of germs and viruses: Here are some tips:

 - Be aware of those you come into contact with—avoid others who are sick

 - Be aware of the multitude of surfaces you touch on a daily basis.

 - Carry small bottles of antiseptic hand gel.

 - Cover your mouth when you cough or sneeze.